Updated: Jun 23

 Who are your top three competitors?

-Understanding their intent can give you a good idea if you should even offer Google Ads as a service.
+Understanding their intent can give you a good idea of offering Google Ads as a service.

 IN A SENSE, ADWORDS WILL HELP YOU CONNECT TO NEW CUSTOMERS THAT ARE SEARCHING FOR YOUR PRODUCT OR SERVICE.